Lazar-T/Blic-Headlines/README.md

 =========

 ###About
 blic_news is GUI application built with Pyside and Beautiful Soup that allows you to see latest headlines from news site [blic.rs](http://www.blic.rs/), and option to open them in web browser to see full story.
-Also option to hover over headline to see first paragraph of article.
+Also option to hover over headline to see the first paragraph of article.

 ###Screenshot